Java Excel API

 Java Excel API (a.k.a.
 JXL API) allows users to read, write, create, and modify sheets in an Excel (.xls) workbook at runtime.
-It doesn't support .xlsx format.
+It does not support .xlsx format.

 Microsoft Excel support

 Java Excel API supports Excel documents with versions Excel 95, 97, 2000, XP, and 2003.
 These documents hold the extension .xls.

 Usage

 Java Excel API is widely used with Selenium.

 Example

 Sample code to write to an Excel file might look like as follows: